xuanxu/acceptance-tweet-action/README.md

 - **issue_id**: Required.
 The issue number of the submission (to post a link to the tweet or toot).
 - **gh_token**: Required.
 The github token to use for replying to the review issue.

-The create a post in Twitter this inputs are needed:
+To create a post in Twitter this inputs are needed:

 - **twitter_consumer_key**: Optional.
 Twitter consumer key.
 Required if sending post to Twitter.
 - **twitter_consumer_secret**: Optional.
 Twitter consumer secret.
 Required if sending post to Twitter.
 - **twitter_access_token**: Optional.
 Twitter access token.
 Required if sending post to Twitter.
 - **twitter_access_token_secret**: Optional.
 Twitter access token secret.
 Required if sending post to Twitter.

-The create a post in Mastodon this inputs are needed:
+To create a post in Mastodon this inputs are needed:

 - **mastodon_access_token**: Optional.
 Mastodon access token.
 Required if sending post to Mastodon.
 - **mastodon_instance_url**: Optional.
 Mastodon instance URL.
 Required if sending post to Mastodon.